FLCAC-admin/uslci-content/docs/submission_handbook/02-how-to-publish-in-the-uslci.md

 Your role in the publication process is to transform your raw LCI data into a product that is ready for publication in the USLCI Database.
 ‘Transform’ means to put your data into the USLCI Database's data format and pair your data with robust metadata so that your data users understand how to properly interpret and apply your data.

-The documentation and resources in the USLCI Database Submission Guide will be essential resources in that process.
+The documentation, [metadata guidance](#metadata-guidance-tables), and [resources](./04-resources/04-resources.md) in this USLCI Data Submission Guide will be essential resources in that process.

-The International Organization for Standardization (ISO) specifies a framework for archival concepts necessary for long-term digital information preservation and access in ISO 14721:2012.
+The International Organization for Standardization (ISO) specifies a framework for archival concepts necessary for long-term digital information preservation and access in [ISO 14721:2012](https://www.iso.org/standard/57284.html).
 This framework designates the importance of provenance information such as the history of content information, custody, and change history.

 ![](https://github.com/uslci-admin/private-uslci-content/blob/dev/images/ISO%2014721%20OAIS%20-%20Graphic.png)
 **_Open Archival Information System (OAIS) Preservation Description Information_**